Transferring Bees From Nuc To Hive

 These frames should contain some drone bees, bee larvae, and eggs.

-If you don’t have the budget to purchase a nuc, you can get bees to kick off your beekeeping journey by catching a cluster of bees from trees, walls, and any other places.
+Tips: If you don’t have the budget to purchase a nuc, you can get bees to kick off your beekeeping journey by catching a cluster of bees from trees, walls, and any other places.

 Make sure you didn’t transfer the frame containing the queen to the nuc.
-Otherwise, your previous colony will be destroyed or your bees might swarm away.
+Otherwise, your previous colony will be destroyed, or your bees might swarm away.
 Because no honey bee colony can survive long without a queen.

 The drone bees will make a new queen from the existing bee larvae or eggs in the bee nuc.
 Then a new colony will be produced.